Connecticut Drug Trafficking Lawyer

 The penalties one faces if convicted will depend not only on the type and quantity of drugs recovered, but also on whether or not the court finds the defendant to be drug-dependent.
 The defendant’s prior record will also be taken into account.

-Connecticut drug trafficking law allows judges the ability to tailor sentences for drug trafficking offenders, making the help of an experienced Connecticut drug trafficking attorney especially important if a person is facing this charge.
-Defendants will need a drug trafficking attorney in Stamford who understands the law and can eloquently argue their defense so that they are not at a disadvantage in court.
+Connecticut law allows judges the ability to tailor sentences for drug trafficking offenders, making the help of an experienced attorney especially important if a person is facing this charge.
+Defendants will need an attorney in CT who understands the drug trafficking law and can eloquently argue their defense so that they are not at a disadvantage in court.

 Connecticut Drug Trafficking Laws